Welcome! Now You Can Leave!

 Does this mean if you’re a white male you should not pursue?
 Of course not!

-The industry is growing by leaps and bounds and employers of health aide are eager to hire – have the ambition and some basic training and it’s the ideal job for anyone.
+The industry is growing by leaps and bounds and employers of health aides are eager to hire – have the ambition and some basic training and it’s the ideal job for anyone.

 Why Become a Home Health Aide?